-Our experienced NYC attorneys deliver results
+Our experienced accident attorneys deliver results

 And since such vehicles are significantly larger than passenger cars and most other motorized vehicles, injuries resulting from collisions with commercial trucks or buses can be very severe.
 Traumatic brain injuries, spinal cord injuries and serous neck injuries often occur.
 Traffic fatalities are also common as well.

 If you or a loved one has been injured in an accident involving a commercial truck or bus in New York City, don’t try to handle your accident on your own.
 Get the help you need from a lawyer who knows how to get results.
 Get Giampa Law.
 Our Bronx truck accident attorneys have decades of experience and the case results to prove it.